 - Population growth, urbanization, land conversion, and increasing water demand threaten Texas’ natural resources.

 - Environmental factors such as drought, nonpoint source water pollution, and exotic species invasion have placed the state’s water supply under tremendous stress.

 The Texas A&M AgriLife Extension Service delivers a wide range of researched-based educational resources and programs on water quality, water-use efficiency, wildlife and fisheries practices, ecosystem and parks management, tourism, and open-space planning to improve habitat.

 - Programs aimed at water resources focus on watershed health and protection, onsite wastewater treatment systems, water-use efficiency, and private water well and soil nutrient management.

-- Programs for enhancing and managing wildlife and fisheries focus on restoration and conservation of wildlife habitat, disease and predator control, harvest management practices, and aquaculture and pond tools.
+- Programs for enhancing and managing wildlife and fisheries focus on restoration and conservation of wildlife habitat, disease and predator control, harvest management practices, and aquaculture and pond management tools.

 - Land and ecosystem programs address the ecology and restoration of rangeland and coastal wetlands, including best practices for brush, pasture, rangeland, and weed management.

 - Programs for community and economic development bolster parks tourism, including open-space planning, and outreach to support planned development and growth as well as the $28 billion outdoor recreation and tourism industry.

 - AgriLife Extension assists the Texas Parks and Wildlife Department in coordinating the Texas Master Naturalist Program.
 The program encompasses 11,694 volunteers who help with research and provide stewardship education at nature centers, parks, and other nature-based sites totaling more than 226,000 acres.

 - These programs delivered more than 4,300 educational events, planning meetings, and workshops in 2017 to more than 475,000 educational and other contacts.